How the Palm Jumeirah was built: 7 mind-blowing facts

 5. It took just six years to build

-The $12 billion project began in 2001 and six years later, the island’s first residents moved in.
+The $12 billion project began in 2001 and six years later, the island's first residents moved in.
 Today, the 17 fronds are home to around 1,500 beachfront mansions, with a further 6,000 apartments on the trunk.
 Major hotels on the crescent include Atlantis The Palm and the Waldorf Astoria, with brands such as Fairmont and Viceroy on the trunk.
-Resorts in the works include The Royal Atlantis, next to the existing Atlantis resort, and Palm 360, a two-tower resort connected by a 155m-long "sky pool".
+Resorts in the works include The Royal Atlantis, next to the existing Atlantis resort, and Palm 360, a 2-tower resort connected by a 155m-long "sky pool".

 6. A Trump Tower was originally on the cards

 Long before Donald Trump turned his attention to becoming President of the United States, he planned a 60-storey hotel on Dubai's artificial archipelago.
 Touted as "the striking centrepiece of the island", the project was quietly shelved in 2009 following the global financial crisis.
 In 2012, Nakheel opened Al Ittihad Park on the proposed site of the Trump project.